NARRATIVES IN THE MAJORS

 The three rows of cards are understood to embody three levels of The Fool’s journey.
 The first line is full of material and conscious energy grounded in reality.
 The second line veers into the subconscious, bringing in themes that exist beyond what is understood and controlled consciously.
 Finally in the third line there is a sense of collective energy, spiritual enlightenment or transcendence.
 Together they create The Fool’s journey, however individually they have their own importance.

-Though all three lines carry important lessons, the once most changed from a traditional deck in The Crux Tarot is the first line, so I will cover this important group here.
+Though all three lines carry important lessons, the one most changed from a traditional deck is the first line, so I will cover this important group here.
 If you want to learn more about this way of looking at the cards, I recommend Seventy Eight Degrees of Wisdom by Rachel Pollack.

 All of these cards contain two of the four suits, when we typically only see the suits on the first major arcana card, The Magician.
 I chose to distribute the suits among these cards to illustrate the way they are grounded in reality.
 Although these archetypes are larger than life, they are tied close with our physical and conscious selves.

 The Conjurer presents the sword and the wand, both active suits.
 The Diviner presents the cup and the coin, both passive suits.
 These first two cards divide the suits up by their active and passive natures.

 The Creator presents the cup and the wand, both fluid suits.
 The Preserver presents the sword and the coin, both rigid suits.
 These cards divide the suits by their fluid and rigid natures.

 The Designer presents the coin and the wand, while The Union presents the cup and the sword.
 These suits are complete opposites in their natures, and create their own unique and challenging energy.